standardgalactic/zet/_posts/2020-10-30-rust-testability.md

 *   Abstraction can be based on Higher order functions or objects
 *   Traits and [mockall](https://github.com/asomers/mockall)
 *   Module mocks using [mocktopus](https://github.com/CodeSandwich/Mocktopus)
+*   [shaku](https://github.com/Mcat12/shaku) is a compile-time dependency injection library that works well with mockall

 ### API design